Four Indian security officers, two rebels killed in gun battle in Kashmir

 But intermittent gunfights in the region continue to take place and claim lives.
 Last month, three Indian soldiers were killed in a gun battle with rebels in the forests of southern Kashmir.

-“Terrible terrible news from J&K [Jammu and Kashmir]….
-May their souls rest in peace & may their loved ones find strength at this difficult time,” posted pro-India former chief minister Omar Abdullah on X, formerly Twitter.
+“Terrible terrible news from J&K [Jammu and Kashmir] … May their souls rest in peace & may their loved ones find strength at this difficult time,” posted pro-India former chief minister Omar Abdullah on X, formerly Twitter.

 Earlier in the day, an Indian army soldier and two suspected rebels were killed in a gun battle in the southern border district of Rajouri’s Narla village.